gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 second Git repository.

 The Git tag, standalone release, Docker image, and App version use the same version number.
-The App workflow rejects a release tag that does not exactly match `version` in `config.yaml`.
+The App workflow rejects an official release tag that does not exactly match `version` in `config.yaml`; this does not block the existing standalone Go and Docker Hub release workflow.
 Normal pull requests do not require an App version change and never publish images, so fork pull requests can run all checks without access to repository publishing secrets.

 ## Test a pull request on Home Assistant OS